Use role-based access control (RBAC) and scope tags for distributed IT

-The default scope tag feature is similar to the security scopes feature in System Center Configuration Manager.
+The default scope tag feature is similar to the security scopes feature in Microsoft Endpoint Configuration Manager.

 To create a scope tag

-In Intune, choose Roles > Scope (Tags) > Create.
+In the Microsoft Endpoint Manager Admin Center, choose Tenant administration > Roles > Scope (Tags) > Create.

 If you want all devices in specific groups, choose Assign scope tag to all devices in selected groups.